eesyuen09/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you type an extra or unrecognised parameter (or forget to put a space), the app will append it to the previous field’s value instead of treating it as a separate parameter.
   </box>

 **General Notes about Tuto Commands:**